MatthewChow03/Dashboard-Firmware/README.md

 ### Driver Information Display (DID)

+The DID parses the messages on the CAN bus and displays the relevant information to the driver via the dashboard LCD.

 ### Array Monitor Board (AMB)

 The function of the AMB is to measure various values from the solar arrays including voltage, current, and temperature and output it onto the CAN bus.
 This is vital information for the telemetry  and information systems on the car.